WORKSHOPS

 Making Flowers from Leaves with Laila Woody

-Saturday, October 10, 1 to 4 pm
+Saturday, October 10, 12:30 to 3:30 pm

 During the workshop, for the first 30 minutes, the participants and myself will be walking around town gathering fallen leaves to make flowers with.
 When we return, for the rest of the time, we will coat the leaves with Modge Podge.
 Once dried, I'll have participants hot glue their leaves in layers, creating a beautiful flower.

-Ages 10 to 88.
+For ages 10 and up.
 (10 to 14 must be accompanied by an adult.)
 Limited to 14 participants.

 Registration required.